 The whiskies are good.
 Smoky, lingering in the back of the mouth, all that sort of thing.
 Everything you might imagine from a Scottish malt.

-Passepartout has never really drunk that much whisky before, tsipouro and raki being the considered spirit drink of choice in Greece.
+Giristroula has never really drunk that much whisky before – tsipouro and raki being the considered spirit drink of choice down in Greece.
 And I’ve never really appreciated it that much either.
-Just a cheap Bells or Teachers glugged down as an unwise chaser on regrettable big nights out in London.
+Just a cheap Bells or Teachers glugged down as an unwise chaser on regrettable Big Nights Out in London.

 And while I still think to myself “well, it’s just plants and water mashed up in a big vat really” when the evangelicals wax too strongly about it, we feel we’ve developed a bit of a cultured taste while we’ve been here in Scotland.

-This what I tell myself anyway, as I look out with slightly hooded eyes on the last of Skye, propped up on my chin on the dash board with an imbecilic smile spread on my face as Passepartout drives us slowly back over onto the mainland and to the Kyle of Lochalsh hotel.
+This what I tell myself anyway, as I look out with slightly hooded eyes on the last of Skye.
+My chin propped up on my fist, my elbow resting on the dashboard, an imbecilic smile spread on my face, as Giristroula drives us slowly back over onto the mainland and to the Kyle of Lochalsh hotel.

 Having paid our 20p I’m rather disappointed to find they are just bog standard white porcelain and tile.
 They do have showers though.
-Required, paramount, cardinal showers.
+Required, paramount, necessary showers.